erumd/Tech-Blog/README.md

 ## Contribution
 I want to thank Jasmine, Michael, and Will for their helping me with this project.

+## Reflections on Project
+This was a hard project to do.
+This project helped me to get comfortable using the MVC model.
+There is still more practice i need to get comfortable.
+I used the mini project from class to help me with this assignment.
 ## License

 MIT License